 - 1. Loosen the flat head cap screws for approximately 1/8". - 2.
 Push the screws with clamps back into the Lock Housing.

-- 3. Remove the threaded pin from the bottom of the handle. - 4.
-Move the Inside Handle from the Housing to make it possible to approach two inside screws with Allen wrench. - Remove inside screws and hold Exterior Housing. - 6.
-Remove both Housings from the glass.
+- 3. Move the Inside Handle from the Housing to make it possible to approach two inside screws with Allen wrench. - 4.
+Remove inside screws and hold Exterior Housing.

+5. Remove both Housings from the glass.